Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 You've posted an update in the last 30 days

-You’re actively collecting reviews (at least 2-3 per month)
+You're actively collecting reviews (at least 2 to 3 per month)

 You respond to all reviews (positive and negative)